Forsyth–Edwards Notation: Examples

-FEN adjustment for chess variants like Chess960
+Adjustment for chess variants like Chess960

 FEN is crucial for recording games in chess variants such as Chess960 (also known as Fischer Random Chess), where the initial position is not necessarily the traditional initial position.
-However, the FEN castling availability encoding (KQkq) is inadequate when both rooks are on the same side of the king on the back rank (as a result of one rook having moved, or in a form of randomised chess that allows it in a starting position): if either rook is still available for castling, it would be ambiguous which rook this is without knowing their initial positions.
+However, the FEN castling availability encoding (KQkq) is inadequate when both rooks are on the same side of the king on the back rank (as a result of one rook having moved, or in a form of randomized chess that allows it in a starting position): if either rook is still available for castling, it would be ambiguous which rook this is without knowing their initial positions.
 The solution implemented by chess engines like Shredder and Fritz_9 is to use the letters of the columns on which the rooks began the game.
 This scheme is sometimes called Shredder-FEN.

 For the traditional setup, Shredder-FEN would use AHah instead of KQkq.

 Another solution is offered by X-FEN, which offers more backward compatibility than Shredder-FEN does, but at the cost of more complexity.